The Complexity of Matching Games: A Survey: Complexity Aspects of the Nucleolus

-With respect to Open Problem~\ref{o-bn} we recall that the case $b\equiv 1$ is polynomial-times solvable by Theorem~\ref{t-faigle}.
-We also note that the nucleon lies in the {\it multiplicative $\varepsilon$-core}, or equivalently, the {\it $\alpha$-approximate core}, which relaxes the core constraints by replacing $x(S)\geq v(S)$ by $x(S)\geq \alpha v(S)$.
-Vazirani~\cite{Va22} proved that every matching game has a non-empty $\frac{2}{3}$-approximate core and that $\alpha=\frac{2}{3}$ is best possible.
-This result was extended to $b$-matching games by Xiao et al.~\cite{XLF}.
+With respect to Open Problem~\ref{o-bn} we recall that the case $b\equiv 1$ is polynomial-time solvable by Theorem~\ref{t-faigle}.
+We also note that the nucleon lies in the {\it multiplicative $\varepsilon$-core}, or equivalently, the {\it $\alpha$-approximate core}, which relaxes the core constraints by replacing $x(S)\geq v(S)$ by $x(S)\geq \alpha v(S)$. \citeA{Va22} proved that every matching game has a non-empty $\frac{2}{3}$-approximate core and that $\alpha=\frac{2}{3}$ is best possible.
+This result was extended to $b$-matching games by \shortciteA{XLF}.
 Polynomial-time algorithms for finding a $\frac{2}{3}$-approximate core allocation were given in both papers, but these allocations might not be the nucleon.